 Re-construction of "Femininity": The question of Gender in Art in Times of Artificial Intelligence-Technology

-In her PhD thesis, Ira Konyukhova will explore the influence of contemporary technology on the social construction of gender while incorporating the VALIE EXPORT’s less scientifically explored body of work she created in the 1990s.
-At this point of her career, VALIE EXPORT focused on the techno- and cyberfeminist ideas in order to create a new imaginary for a possible genderqueer future.
+In her PhD thesis, Ira Konyukhova will explore the influence of contemporary technology on the social construction of gender, incorporating and reconsidering VALIE EXPORT’s less scientifically explored body of work she created in the 1990s.
+At this point of her career, VALIE EXPORT focused on the techno- and cyberfeminist ideas in order to create a new potentiality for a genderqueer future.
 Starting with the work by the late 1980s, EXPORT questions the common concept of gender (exposé for the non-realized film Grenzenlose Liebe), examines possibilities of bodily extensions as well media representations and constructions of femininity and feminine identity.
 Konyukhova builds her analyse and artistic reflection on contemporary AI-technology upon EXPORT’s lecture The Real and Its Double: The Body as well as on the unrealised film script The Virtual Body.
-From the Prosthetic to the Post-biological Body, while continuing the tradition of analysing constructs of femininity as a litmus test for the sociopolitical changes within the techno-capitalist society.
+From the Prosthetic to the Post-biological Body, while continuing the tradition of analysis of constructs of femininity as a litmus test for the sociopolitical changes within the techno-capitalist society.

-VALIE EXPORT observes the exclusion of women from technological progress by the phallocratic society, which seeks to reduce the “other” body to the feminine and reproductive role.
-The decades after VALIE EXPORT’s reflections on the topic, Ira Konyukhova is concerned, how the queer-, cyber- and xeno-feminist theories and latest feminist struggles updated the exploitation and the limiting of the feminine within the technological field.
+VALIE EXPORT observes the exclusion of women from technological progress by the phallocratic society, which seeks to reduce the “other” body to the reproductive and caring role.
+The decades after VALIE EXPORT’s reflections on the topic, Ira Konyukhova is interested, how the queer-, cyber- and xeno-feminist theories, feminist struggles and achievements in the last 30 years (particularly, since the dissolution of Soviet Union and a time of intense globalisation) changed the questions about gender in technology.
 Here she’s interested in gendered virtual assistants, its misuse for sexual and violent purposes, chatbots for sexual and soulful requests, sex androids and dating apps, which maximally automate the selection of a partner.
-Based on the research by VALIE EXPORT, which connects politics, feminine corporeality and technological dragging (changing and perfectioning of the “natural body” with the help of so-called “prosthetics”), Konyukhova will analyse how the gender relations are replicating themselves within and with the help of the new technology as well contemporary construction of binary gender system.
+Based on the research by VALIE EXPORT, which connects politics, feminine corporeality and technological dragging (changing and perfectioning of the “natural body” with the help of so-called “prosthetics”), Konyukhova will analyse how the gender relations are replicating themselves within and with the help of the new technology, also in her own artistic practice.